Travel.State.Gov > Legal Resources > Judicial Assistance Country Information > Venezuela Judicial Assistance Information

 DISCLAIMER: THE INFORMATION IS PROVIDED FOR GENERAL INFORMATION ONLY AND MAY NOT BE TOTALLY ACCURATE IN A SPECIFIC CASE.
 QUESTIONS INVOLVING INTERPRETATION OF SPECIFIC FOREIGN LAWS SHOULD BE ADDRESSED TO THE APPROPRIATE FOREIGN AUTHORITIES OR FOREIGN COUNSEL.

-The U.S. Department of State strongly recommends that U.S. citizens remaining in Venezuela depart.
+The U.S. Department of State strongly recommends that U.S. citizens do not travel to Venezuela and that U.S. citizens remaining in Venezuela depart.
 More information can be found within the U.S. Department of State’s Venezuela Travel Advisory.
-The U.S. Embassy in Caracas suspended operations on March 13, 2019 and therefore cannot provide protection or consular services to U.S. citizens in Venezuela.
+The U.S. Embassy in Caracas suspended operations on March 11, 2019 and therefore cannot provide protection or consular services to U.S. citizens in Venezuela.

 If you are a U.S. citizen in Venezuela in need of assistance, or are concerned about a U.S. citizen in Venezuela, please contact us in one of the following ways:

 Is Venezuela a party to the Hague Convention on the Service Abroad of Judicial and Extra Judicial Documents in Civil and Commercial Matters?